AlexNisnevich/blog/_posts/2015-10-18-asshole_transit_bureaucrat_postmortem.md

 The look and feel of the game are something I'm proud of, especially given what we managed to accomplish with no artists or full-time musicians.

 We made some good tradeoffs.
-For art, rather than taking the easy way out and making a purely text-based game (as I've [done]() [before]()), we painstakingly put together an almost hypnotic minimalist traffic simulator.
+For art, rather than taking the easy way out and making a purely text-oriented game (as I've [done](http://ludumdare.com/compo/ludum-dare-27/?action=preview&uid=3353) [before](http://ludumdare.com/compo/ludum-dare-22/?action=preview&uid=3353)), we painstakingly put together an almost-hypnotic minimalist traffic simulator.
 It's a lot of fun to look at, gameplay aside.

 And for music, we only had a few hours of our Matt's time, so we had a choice.
 He could either make a couple really quick tracks, or a single complex and well-put-together track.
 We opted for the latter, and it was a good choice - it's just one track that repeats over and over, but it's a damn good one, and fits well with the aesthetics of the game.